 The nasal vowels are cousins to a few of the vowels above that are pronounced by taking those vowels and putting them up your nose.
 It seems like a hilarious thing to do, and it is:

 It’s also not a particularly hard vowel sound to achieve.
-Just remember, when you see syllables that close with an m or an n (and that are not followed immediately by a mute e), you do not pronounce the m or n, you rather just nasalize the vowel.
+Just remember, when you see syllables that close with an m or an n (and that are not followed immediately by a mute e), you do not pronounce the m or n, you rather nasalize the vowel.

 How to Practice French Vowels

+- Watch French pronunciation videos.
+For a more technical demonstration of the French vowels, this video from Gabriel Wyner really merits watching (you may need to watch it several times in order to follow it though).
 For minimal pairs, there is a series of videos on YouTube covering many, as well as some tricky consonants.

+- Prioritize pronunciation in your lessons.
+Before meeting with your teacher or language exchange partner, you can work independently and create sentences that relate to your life using the example words in this article.
+Then check with your teacher.
 I’ve found it useful to have teachers indicate if I’m getting closer to or further from the target—often they have a tendency to repeat the word back to me, which is good to hear, but not useful for knowing if I’m getting close or not.

 But the work is worth it.

-Capture these vowels, and you’ll not just be communicating, you’ll sound quite nearly French.
+Capture these vowels, and you’ll not just be communicating.
+You’ll sound quite nearly French.